-- Before the lesson begins, choose a physical attribute that some, but not all, of your students have (for example: brown eyes, eyeglasses, blond hair, curly hair, braces, etc.).
+Before the lesson begins, choose a physical attribute that some, but not all, of your students have (for example: brown eyes, eyeglasses, blond hair, curly hair, braces, etc.).
 Do not share your choice with students.
-As you lead the discussion below, call only on students who have the attribute. - 2.
-Lead a discussion with students about the rights that they do and do not enjoy -in school and in the larger community (your town/city or the country).
+As you lead the discussion below, call only on students who have the attribute.

+- 2. Lead a discussion with students about the rights that they do and do not enjoy -in school and in the larger community (your town/city or the country).
 The purpose of this discussion is for students to understand that, because of their age, they are able to enjoy certain rights but not all rights.
 Use the following questions to guide the discussion: - As students, what rights do you enjoy at school?
 What are you allowed to do?
-(For example: They have the right to use the computers during lunch if they have library passes.) - As students, what rights are denied to you at school?
+(For example: They have the right to leave the school building for lunch.) - As students, what rights are denied to you at school?
 What are you not allowed to do?
-(For example: They do not have the right to leave school for lunch.) - As children or teenagers, what rights do you enjoy in your town/city or the country?
-(For example: They have the right to watch PG-13 movies.) - As children or teenagers, what rights are denied to you in your town/city or in the country?
-(For example: They do not have the right to vote or serve on a jury.
-They do not have the right to drive.) - 3.
+(For example: They do not have the right to take the elevator unless they have a doctor's note.) - As children or teenagers, what rights do you enjoy in your town/city or the country?
+(For example: They have the right to watch PG-13 movies.
+For older students, they have the right to learn how to drive.) - As children or teenagers, what rights are denied to you in your town/city or in the country?
+(For example: They do not have the right to vote or serve on a jury.) - 3.
 As the discussion continues, students will notice that you are only calling on those who have a specific physical attribute.
 Most likely, a student will eventually speak up and ask why you have not called on particular students.
 When this happens, turn the question around, and ask students why they think you have not called on certain students.
 Pose the following questions: - Think about the students whom I did not call on during our discussion.
 What do they have in common? - Why do you think I did not call on these students today? - How is this connected to the discussion we just had about rights?

-Explain that, in school, students typically enjoy the right to raise their hands and answer questions, share their opinions, ask questions, etc. As long as they follow class rules (raise their hands; do not call out; etc.), students are used to enjoying this right regardless of their eye color, hair color, gender, race, etc. Explain that, for many years, certain groups in the U.S. have not enjoyed the same rights that other people have.
+Explain that, in school, students typically enjoy the right to answer questions, share their opinions, ask questions, etc. As long as they follow class rules (do not call out; respect others' viewpoints, etc.), students are used to enjoying this right regardless of their eye color, hair color, gender, race, etc. Explain that, for many years, certain groups in the U.S. have not enjoyed the same rights that other people have.
 Just as students cannot vote because of their age, African Americans and women were not allowed to vote for many years, not because of their age, but because of their race and gender.
 It wasn't until 1870 and 1920, respectively, that African Americans and women earned the right to vote.